 Data ingestion into the data lake from the disparate source systems is a key requirement for a company that aspires to be data-driven, and finding a common way to ingest the data is a desirable and necessary requirement.

-Metadata-Driven Frameworks allows a company to develop the system just once and it can be adopted and reused by various business clusters without the need for additional development, thus saving the business time and costs.
+Metadata-Driven Frameworks allow a company to develop the system just once and it can be adopted and reused by various business clusters without the need for additional development, thus saving the business time and costs.
 Think of it as a plug-and-play system.

 The first objective of the course is to onboard you onto the Azure Data Factory platform to help you assemble your first Azure Data Factory Pipeline.
 Once you get a good grip of the Azure Data Factory development pattern, then it becomes easier to adopt the same pattern to onboard other sources and data sinks.